What and who is…

-“The land of Edom” (Genesis 32:3; 36:16) was mountainous (Obad.
-1:8,9, 19, 21).
+“The land of Edom” (Genesis 32:3; 36:16) is mountainous (Obadiah 1:8-9; 1:19; 1:21).
 It was called the land, or “the mountain of Seir,” the rough hills on the east side of the Arabah.
-It extended from the head of the Gulf of Akabah, the Elanitic gulf, to the foot of the Dead Sea (1 Kings 9:26), and contained, among other cities, the rock-hewn Sela (q.v.), generally known by the Greek name Petra (2 Kings 14:7).
+It extended from the head of the Gulf of Akabah, the Elanitic gulf, to the foot of the Dead Sea (1 Kings 9:26), and contained, among other cities, the rock-hewn Sela (2 Kings 14:7), generally known by the Greek name Petra.

 The early inhabitants of the land were Horites.
-They were destroyed by the Edomites (Deut.
-2:12), between whom and the kings of Israel and Judah there was frequent war (2 Kings 8:20; 2 Chr.
-28:17).
+They were destroyed by the Edomites (Deuteronomy 2:12), between whom and the kings of Israel and Judah there was frequent war (2 Kings 8:20; 2 Chronicles 28:17).

-But they regained again their independence, and in later years, during the decline of the Jewish kingdom (2 Kings 16:6; Revised Version marginal notes: “Edomites”), made war against Israel.
-They took part with the Chaldeans when Nebuchadnezzar captured Jerusalem, and afterwards they invaded and held possession of the south of Palestine as far as Hebron.
+But they regained again their independence, and in later years, during the decline of the Jewish kingdom (2 Kings 16:6; Revised King James Version marginal notes: “Edomites”), made war against Israel.
+They took part with the Chaldeans when Nebuchadnezzar captured Jerusalem, and afterwards they invaded and held possession of the south of Israel as far as Hebron.

 The present desolate condition of that land is a standing testimony to the inspiration of these prophecies.
 After an existence as a people for above seventeen hundred years, they have utterly disappeared, and their language even is forgotten for ever.
 In Petra, “where kings kept their court, and where nobles assembled, there no man dwells; it is given by lot to birds, and beasts, and reptiles.”

 The Edomites were Semites, closely related in blood and in language to the Israelites.
-They dispossessed the Horites of Mount Seir; though it is clear, from Gen. 36, that they afterwards intermarried with the conquered population.
-Edomite tribes settled also in the south of Judah, like the Kenizzites (Gen. 36:11), to whom Caleb and Othniel belonged (Josh.
-15:17).
+They dispossessed the Horites of Mount Seir; though it is clear, from Genesis 36, that they afterwards intermarried with the conquered population.
+Edomite tribes settled also in the south of Judah, like the Kenizzites (Genesis 36:11), to whom Caleb and Othniel belonged (Joshua 15:17).